scolapicchioni/blazor/Lab10/readme.md

 }
 ```

-and register it in the client's Program.cs (overriding the standard HTTP client configuration), which means remove this line:
+and register it in the client's `Program.cs` by replacing this line:

 ```cs
 builder.Services.AddScoped(sp => new HttpClient { BaseAddress = new Uri(builder.HostEnvironment.BaseAddress) });
 ```
-and replace it with
+with

 ```cs
 builder.Services.AddTransient<AntiforgeryHandler>();